rcalixte/wayland-book/src/xdg-shell-basics/xdg-surface.md

 But the most important member of xdg-surface is this pair: `configure` and `ack_configure`.
 You may recall that a goal of Wayland is to make every frame perfect.
-That means no frames shown between two states, and to accomplish this we have to syncronize any changes to state between the client and server, so that the compositor never shows an incomplete state change.
+That means no frames shown between two states, and to accomplish this we have to synchronize any changes to state between the client and server, so that the compositor never shows an incomplete state change.
 Through this pair of requests, this goal is fulfilled for xdg surfaces.